BibleNotify/BibleNotify/README.md

 ## Running the code

-Open in Android Studio (tested on Windows 10) and sync gradle.
+Open the project in Android Studio and sync Gradle.
 Bible Notify uses minimal dependencies.

 ## Contributing